Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics

 The pseudo code in Algorithm \ref{algo:Chernoff_Fusion} implements this fusion strategy for two robots $a$ and $b$.
 In this algorithm, the normalizing constant $c$ is the denominator of \Cref{eqn:Chernoff_two_agents}.

 \Cref{fig:MotionStrategy_Visual} illustrates the proposed strategy for a scenario with two quadrotors.
 The quadrotors start at the spatial grid nodes indexed by $i$ and $j$ and move on the grid according to the DTDS Markov chain dynamics in \eqref{eqn:MarkovChain}.
 The figure shows sample paths of the quadrotors.
 The orange quadrotor detects the feature, indicated by a magenta square, when it moves to a node in the set $\mathcal{B}^r$ (at these nodes, the feature is within the quadrotor's sensing range).
 The quadrotors meet at grid node $m$ after $k=9$ time steps and fuse occupancy distributions according to \Cref{eqn:Chernoff_two_agents}.
-They stop exploring when the Hellinger distance between their fused opinions is less than a small positive number $\epsilon$; otherwise, they continue to random-walk on the grid and update $f_k^a(s)$ until a specified maximum time $T$. \revfin{ We chose $T$ empirically based on feature PMF convergence times from numerical simulation studies, shown in \Cref{fig:c_vs_nc_comp}, and on flight time constraints of off-the-shelf quadrotors.}
+They continue to random-walk on the grid and update $f_k^a(s)$ until a specified final time $T$. \revfin{ We chose $T$ empirically based on feature PMF convergence times from numerical simulation studies, shown in \Cref{fig:c_vs_nc_comp}, and on flight time constraints of off-the-shelf quadrotors.}